holepunchto/hyperdrive/SPECIFICATION.md

 <varint-length-of-payload><payload>
 ```

 In general payload messages are small and an implementation should make sure to only buffer messages that can easily fit in memory.
 The javascript implementation currently rejects all messages >5mb.
+If an empty payload is received (a payload with length `0`) it should be ignored.
+This means empty payloads can used as keep-alive messages to ensure connections are kept open when no other messages are being sent.

 All messages, except for the first one which is always a handshake, are also prefixed with a varint describing the message type